On-load Tap Changers (OLTC or LTC)

 Why online monitoring?

 According to a recent CIGRE Transformer Reliability Survey, on load tap changers (OLTC) have one of the highest failure rates of any transformer component!
 If an OLTC fails, a transformer cannot regulate voltage.
-There are still many OLTCs in service today based on older technology which is much more susceptible to significant wear and tear on critical elements.
+There are still many OLTCs in service today based on older technology.
+They are much more susceptible to significant wear and tear on critical elements.
 This wear is frequently the cause of misoperation or even unexpected failures when not properly maintained.

 How to Monitor On-load Tap Changers?

 Implementing online monitoring for an OLTC is relatively easy.
 There is a mechanical operations counter on every OLTC.
 It records an event (cumulative) every time the OLTC operates.
-The tap position indicator on every OLTC is a mechanical device that provides the current tap position and the ‘range of movement’ the mechanism has operated, which is recorded using resettable drag hands on the indicator.
+The tap position indicator on every OLTC is a mechanical device.
+It provides the current tap position and the ‘range of movement’ the mechanism has operated.
+The movement is recorded using resettable drag hands on the indicator.

-By the simple addition of a remote tap position sensor, a monitor will track and trend the total operations, number of operations at each position, and the I2T to provide an idea of contact wear.
+By adding a remote tap position sensor, a monitor will track and trend the total operations, number of operations at each position, and the I2T to provide an idea of contact wear.
 The monitoring system can provide control if desired.
-It can also monitor and alarm on the frequency of reversing switch operations; the time since it last moved through that position to “wipe the contacts”.
+It can also monitor the frequency of reversing switch operations.
+In other words, the time since it last moved through that position to “wipe the contacts”.

 Key Parameters for OLTC Monitoring